This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve tried these soft and chewy double chocolate chip cookies or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve made these soft and chewy double chocolate chip cookies or any other recipe from One Dish Kitchen, I’d love to hear your feedback!
+Please rate the recipe and share your thoughts in the comment section below.

 Because you’re worth it